Guilin: History

-Before the Qin dynasty, Guilin region was settled by the Baiyue people.
+Before the Qin dynasty, the Guilin region was settled by the Baiyue people.
 In 314 BC, a small settlement was established along the banks of the Li River.

 During the Qin dynasty's (221–206 BC) campaigns against the state of Nanyue, the first administration was set up in the area around Guilin.
-The modern city was located within the Guilin Commandery, which is origin of the modern name "Guilin".
+The modern city was located within the Guilin Commandery, which is the origin of the modern name "Guilin".

 In 111 BC, during the reign of Emperor Wu of the Han dynasty, Shi'an County (始安县 (始安縣)) was established, which could be regarded as the beginning of the city.

 In AD 507, the town was renamed Guizhou (Gui Prefecture, 桂州).

 In 634, Lingui County was established at the modern site of Guilin, under Gui Prefecture.
 In 868, Pang Xun rebelled against the Tang from Gui Prefecture.

 Guilin prospered in the Tang and Song dynasties but remained a county.
 The city was also a nexus between the central government and the southwest border, and it was where regular armies were placed to guard that border.
 Canals were built through the city so that food supplies could be directly transported from the food-productive Yangtze plain to the farthest southwestern point of the empire.

-In 997, Guangnan West Circuit, predecessor of modern Guangxi, was established, with Guizhou as the capital.
+In 997, the Guangnan West Circuit, the predecessor of modern Guangxi, was established, with Guizhou as the capital.
 In 1133, Guizhou was renamed Jingjiang Prefecture (静江路 (靜江路)).
 In 1367, the name was changed to Guilin Prefecture (桂林府).

 In 1921, Guilin became one of the headquarters of the Northern Expeditionary Army led by Sun Yat-sen. In 1940, Guilin City was established.
 Guilin was the provincial capital of Guangxi before 1912 and from 1936 to 1949.

-Guilin became one of the most important military, transport and cultural centers of China during the World War II.
+Guilin became one of the most important military, transport, and cultural centers of China during World War II.
 The city drastically expanded as refugees from all over China poured in, and by 1944 its population had grown from 70,000 pre-war to more than 500,000.
 It hosted intellectuals and artists including Guo Moruo, Mao Dun, Ba Jin, Tian Han, Xu Beihong, Feng Zikai and many others.

 In 1950, the provincial capital of Guangxi was moved from Guilin to Nanning.

-In 1981, Guilin was listed by the State Council as one of the four cities (the other three being Beijing, Hangzhou and Suzhou) where the protection of historical and cultural heritage, as well as natural scenery, should be treated as a priority project.
+In 1981, Guilin was listed by the State Council as one of the four cities (the other three being Beijing, Hangzhou, and Suzhou) where the protection of historical and cultural heritage, as well as natural scenery, should be treated as a priority project.